I’ve quit – why can’t I sleep?

 I’ve quit for 4 days – when do the cravings go away?!

-Dear Advisor, I’ve stopped smoking now for 4 days and am finding it really hard today.
+I’ve stopped smoking now for 4 days and am finding it really hard today.
 I’ve got a headache and feel sick – is it because I’ve stopped smoking?
 How long do cravings last?
-Signed, In a Funk Dear Funk, A headache is one of the classic nicotine withdrawal symptoms, so it’s quite likely [...]

 I’ve quit smoking – now how do I stop eating?

-Dear Advisor, Here it is, mid-January, and I did manage to quit smoking for 2010, so far at least.
+Here it is, mid-January, and I did manage to quit smoking for 2010, so far at least.
 However, now I have another problem: my middle is expanding noticeably.
 In fact, I’ve already outgrown several of my pants.
 I know why – it’s because I’m eating almost constantly!
 Any advice?
-Signed, Smoke-free but Still [...]

 New Year’s Resolution 2010